The Data Complexity of Ontology-Mediated Queries with Closed Predicates: Closing Concept Names in the Fixed Query Case and Surjective CSPs

 We next introduce CSPs and then give a more detailed overview of the results obtained in this section.
 An interpretation \Imc is a \emph{$\Sigma$-interpretation} if it only interprets predicates in $\Sigma$, that is, all other predicates are interpreted as empty.
 For every finite $\Sigma$-interpretation \Imc we denote by $\mn{CSP}(\Imc)$ the following \emph{constraint satisfaction problem (in signature $\Sigma$)}: given a finite $\Sigma$-interpretation~$\Jmc$, decide whether there is a homomorphism $h$ from $\Jmc$ to $\inter$.
 The \emph{surjective constraint satisfaction problem}, $\mn{CSP}(\Imc)^{\mn{sur}}$, is the variant of $\mn{CSP}(\Imc)$ where we require $h$ to be surjective. $\Imc$ is then called the \emph{template} of $\mn{CSP}(\Imc)^{\mn{sur}}$.
-In this paper we only consider CSPs with predicates of arity at most two.
+In this article we only consider CSPs with predicates of arity at most two.
+A \emph{generalized surjective CSP in signature $\Sigma$} is characterized by a \emph{finite set} $\Gamma$ of finite $\Sigma$-interpretations instead of a single such interpretation, denoted $\mn{CSP}(\Gamma)^{\mn{sur}}$.
+The problem is to decide, given a $\Sigma$-interpretation $\Jmc$, whether there is a surjective homomorphism from $\Jmc$ to some interpretation in~$\Gamma$.
+The interpretations $\Imc$ in $\Gamma$ are called the \emph{templates} of $\mn{CSP}(\Gamma)^{\mn{sur}}$.